sachinmc/Project/239_todos_backend/public/notes.md

   end
 end

 you can still edit completed items, saving them after modal edit, keeps them as completed

+Todos order maintained

+dates are sorted

+says no due dates for default, then server doesn't accept empty slots

+Better to have started with the side bar

+title minimum 3 chars

+edited template for ndd

+when you add or update todo, it redirects to the main page. requirements doesn't specifically say anything otherwise. same convention as add todos

 CDN sources: